mckennapsean/dissertation/content/07-reflect.md

 with another researcher led to different contributions and a less useful tool for our collaborators.

 ## Case Study: Data Storytelling Authoring Tool {#sec:story}

+Overview of design space, terminology, and pilot work.
+Details of the full study we performed.
+Reflections on designing studies and where it fits for design:
+- 9-stage framework: this was not a design study, no clear set of domain experts, broad set of problems, so problem-driven but not about what we learned for guidelines but about evaluation/validation with user studies for these guidelines.
+- nested model: model presented abstractions and some characterizations (tying to story corpus), but the evaluation was about validating specific interaction techniques. measuring something different, human subjective quantities, to see effectiveness of various techniques to inform future design. initial pilots incorporated usability aspects to validate them. (plus use of validation over evaluation) and studies can be about guidelines for avoiding such threats, but may have limited broad applicability in this work (remember: stacks of blocks!) but they do highlight the importance of formative work.
+- daf: formative work still has a place in the design process, even designing studies. e.g. the problem was about how to test aspects of flow, creating a system and testing its usability to get a deployable version (lots of tricky aspects and SWE things). role of pilots during this as prototypes, etc. additional aspects not capture from daf include developing questionnaires, and this model isn't a 100% perfect fit but a way to capture the process. and, unlike the 9-sf, reproducibility is important here, need to allow others to take this evaluation approach and apply it in the future, to validate/broaden or refute the guidelines established here.

 <!-- outline -->